emfeltham/FormulaCompiler.jl/docs/src/getting_started.md

 # Getting Started

-This guide will walk you through the basics of using FormulaCompiler.jl to achieve zero-allocation model matrix evaluation.
+This guide will walk you through the basics of using FormulaCompiler.jl for efficient model matrix evaluation.

 ## Installation